hatdropper1977/john.soban.ski/content/fast-and-easy-automl-optimize.md

 -  [Fast and Easy Regression with Keras and TensorFlow 2.3 (Part 1 - Data Exploration & First Models)]({filename}/fast-and-easy-regression-with-tensorflow.md)
 -  [Fast and Easy Regression with Keras and TensorFlow 2.3 (Part 2 - Dimensionality Reduction)]({filename}/fast-and-easy-regression-with-tensorflow-part-2.md)

-In the latter two blog posts, we crunched the BUPA liver disorders data set in TensorFlow via [Neural Net and Linear Regression Models]({filename}/fast-and-easy-regression-with-tensorflow.md) and reduced model over-fit via [dimensionality reduction]({filename}/fast-and-easy-regression-with-tensorflow-part-2.md).
+In the latter two blog posts, we crunch the **BUPA Liver Disorders** data set in TensorFlow via [Neural Net and Linear Regression Models]({filename}/fast-and-easy-regression-with-tensorflow.md) and reduce model over-fit via [dimensionality reduction]({filename}/fast-and-easy-regression-with-tensorflow-part-2.md).

 The following table captures the results of our model iteration: